eevenden/Analysis_of_Carbon_Recovery_following_Fires_in_the_Apalachicola_NF/README.md

-# Carbon Dynamics following Fires in Longleaf & Slash Pine Stands of the Appalachicola National Forest
+# Carbon Dynamics Analysis following Fires in Longleaf & Slash Pine Stands of the Appalachicola National Forest

 ## Introduction
 The purpose of this script to to use advanced Python packages to create a dataframe from multiple geospatial raster layers.